-Brown is officially back for decorating our homes.
-Not since the 1990s have shades of tan, taupe, burlap and bronze been so en vogue, their renewed popularity cemented when Dulux named Brave Ground as its Colour of the Year 2021.
+Not since the 1990s have shades of tan, taupe, burlap and bronze been so en vogue.
+Their renewed popularity was cemented when Dulux named Brave Ground as its Colour of the Year 2021.

-Brown is the perfect choice for a living room, warm; cosy, and inviting.
-Its varied shades can be layered together or injected with contrasting shades such as teal, blush pink and rich navy blue.
+If you're looking for living room ideas and new paint colours for your space, brown is the perfect choice; it's warm, cosy, and inviting.
+The varied shades can be layered together or injected with contrasting shades such as teal, blush pink and rich navy blue.

 And, of course, brown tones blend seamlessly with natural materials such as wood, leather and terracotta.
 So if you've got a living room with wooden floorboards, or have your eyes on a tan sofa, brown is a choice that's easy to work with.